Friday, July 31, 2009

 Road Trip Around The USA - Day One

-Lexi, Deanna, and Alan roll out of Houston headed west.
+Lexi, Deanna, and Alan roll out

 The Scion is packed to the gills with clothes, tent, food, bazookas, space suits, etc.